kovalevivan/library-management/README.md

  ```shell
 mvn gwt:run-codeserver
 ```
-3. Go to the application URL with a web browser:
+3. Go to the application URL using a web browser:
  ```http
 http://localhost:8080/
 ```
 ## Database configuration
-In its default configuration, Library Management uses an in-memory database (H2) which gets populated at startup with data.
+In its default configuration, Library Management uses an in-memory database (H2).
+The database gets populated with data at startup.